BWeeks101/MP1-B3C/README.md

 ## UX

-My fictional brief involved the business looking to improve their web presence in an effort to entice people to:
+My fictional brief involved the business looking to improve their web presence in an effort to:

-1. Visit their shops
+1. Drive additional revenue
-2. Gain a greater understanding of their ethos
+2. Allow customers to gain a greater understanding of their ethos
 3. Improve customer interaction by providing multiple methods of contact

 Aside from the obvious requirement of a 'landing' page (which I felt should have a full screen hero image and inviting navigation links), I wanted to create an online sample food and drinks menu, a page detailing the location of each shop, and an about page with information about the collective.
 Finally I wanted to include a contact form.